-Furthermore, it is unclear why it was considered necessary to include the words "and investing money on behalf of beneficiaries of the superannuation entity" as this is one of the, but not the only, duties of a corporate trustee of a superannuation entity and accordingly, on the principle of collective responsibility, of all of the directors of the corporate trustee.
+Furthermore, it is unclear why it was considered necessary to include the words "and investing money on behalf of beneficiaries of the superannuation entity" as this is one of the, but not the only, duties of a corporate trustee of a superannuation entity and accordingly, on the principle of collective responsibility, of all of the directors of a corporate trustee of a superannuation fund.

-4. Sub-section 29VP(3)
+14. Sub-section 29VP(3)

-Proposed new sub-section 29VP(3) contains a typographical error at line 5 - a repeat of the word "in" as opposed to the word 'a".
+Proposed new sub-section 29VP(3) contains a typographical error at line 5 - a repeat of the word "in" as opposed to the word "a".

-5. Sub-section 52A(5) - covenant relating to directors and degree of care and diligence
+15. Sub-section 52A(5) - covenant relating to directors and degree of care and diligence